thenexthub/Codira/docs/IndexInvalidation.md

       implementation point of view.

-    - Iterating over a collection and performing mutations in place is a common pattern that Swift's collection library needs to support.
+    - Iterating over a collection and performing mutations in place is a common pattern that Codira's collection library needs to support.
 If replacing individual collection elements would invalidate indices, many common algorithms (like sorting) wouldn't be implementable directly with indices; the code would need to maintain its own shadow indices, for